jonathantree/School_District_Analysis/README.md

 ## School Summary
-Changing the THS 9th graders tests scores to NaN and calculating the passing percentage with the 9th graders still in the calculations significantly effected the passing percentage for Thomas High School.
+Changing the THS 9th graders tests scores to NaN and calculating the passing percentage with the 9th graders still in the calculations significantly affected the passing percentage for Thomas High School.
 When the 9th graders of THS are left unchanged, the percent passing math at THS was 93.3%.
 The percent of THS students passing math was 97.3%, and the percentage passing both subjects was 90.9%.
-When thedse calculations are made leaving the 9th graders in and setting their grades to NaN, the percentage passing is reduced to 66.9%, 69.7%, and 65.1% for math, reading, and passing both respectively.
+When these calculations are made leaving the 9th graders in and setting their grades to NaN, the percentage passing is reduced to 66.9%, 69.7%, and 65.1% for math, reading, and passing both respectively.
 This reduction can be seen in the school summary dataframe below with the title "School Summary Including THS 9th Graders".
 Removing the THS 9th graders from the calculation returns the passing percentages near the values that they were in the calculations from the unaltered dataset.
 This change is reflected in the dataframe below titled "School Summary Excluding THS 9th Graders".

 ### *School Summary Including THS 9th Graders*
 <table border="1" class="dataframe">